Overview

 case 'candidate_interview.completed' :

-handleInterviewCompleted ( data );
+handleInterviewCompleted ( payload );

 break ;